 Painting a Wood Porch Floor

-If your front porch floor is made of wood it's important to keep the surface protected with either a couple coats of durable floor paint, stain, or a sealer, but which one's best?
+If your front porch floor is made of wood, it's important to keep the surface protected with durable floor paint, stain, or a sealer.
+But which one's best?
 All of these coatings have pros and cons, but know that once you paint your wooden porch floor, or use a solid stain similar to paint, you will have to remove it should you decide to use transparent stain, or a sealer, in the future.
 Removing layers of old paint with stripper is very messy and difficult.

 Front Porch Floor Paint vs Stain